-All patients 65 years of age and older and 6-64 years of age who have a high risk condition (diabetes, nephric syndrome, ESRD, CHF, COPD, HIV or asplenia, see below for codes) are included in the denominator except the following; patients less thn 6 years of age, patients who expire prior to hospital discharge, patients who are pregnant and patients with an organ transplant during the current hospitalization.
-See attachments of the ICD-9 and ICD-10 tables for the high risk conditions.
+All inpatients 6 months of age and older, discharged in October, November, December, January, February or March with the exception of the following; Patients who expire prior to hospital discharge and patients who have an organ transplant during the current hospitalization.
+See the 2a1.9 for ICD-9 and ICD-10 tables for transplants.

-The following data elements are needed for the denominator; Admission Date, Birthdate, Discharge Disposition, ICD-9-CM Other Diagnosis Codes, ICD-9-CM Principal Diagnosis Codes (or ICD-10-CM Principal or Other depending)
+The following data elements are needed for the denominator; Admission Date, Birthdate, Discharge Date, Discharge Disposition, ICD-9-CM Other Diagnosis Codes, ICD-9-CM Principal Diagnosis Codes (or ICD-10-CM Principal or Other depending)

-2a1.8 Denominator Exclusions (Brief narrative description of exclusions from the target population): Excluded patients consist of the following; Patients who expire prior to hospital discharge, patients with an organ transplant during the current hospitalization and pregnant women.
-See attachments of the ICD-9 and ICD-10 tables for transplants and pregnancy.

-2a1.9 Denominator Exclusion Details (All information required to identify and calculate exclusions from the denominator such as definitions, codes with descriptors, and/or specific data collection items/responses):
+- 2a1.8 Denominator Exclusions (Brief narrative description of exclusions from the target population): Excluded patients consist of the following; Patients who expire prior to hospital discharge and patients with an organ transplant during the current hospitalization.
+See the 2a1.9 for ICD-9 and ICD-10 tables for transplants. - 2a1.9 Denominator Exclusion Details (All information required to identify and calculate exclusions from the denominator such as definitions, codes with descriptors, and/or specific data collection items/responses):

 Excluded patients consist of the following; Patients who expire prior to hospital discharge and patients with an organ transplant during the current hospitalization.
-See attachments of the ICD-9 and ICD-10 tables for Transplants.

-2a1.10 Stratification Details/Variables (All information required to stratify the measure results including the stratification variables, codes with descriptors, definitions, and/or specific data collection items/responses):
+The attached ICD-9 and ICD-10 tables for transplants. - 2a1.10 Stratification Details/Variables (All information required to stratify the measure results including the stratification variables, codes with descriptors, definitions, and/or specific data collection items/responses):